Samtools

 samtools view -F 4 -h -o mapped_reads.sam input.bam

 The -F 4 flag filters out unmapped reads.
-Use samtools flags to understand SAM flags.
+Run samtools flags for more info.

 Working with CRAM Files